 UW TelePain helps meet the need for access to pain management specialist consultations that are now required by the Washington State Department of Health regulations for opioid prescribing.

-You may participate in UW TelePain via telephone or interactive video teleconference.
-To join UW TelePain, please complete this registration form and return via fax or email to:
+UW TelePain sessions are via telephone or interactive video teleconference.
+To join UW TelePain, please complete this registration form.

 Weekly didactic presentations for primary care providers occur between 12:00-12:30pm during each broadcast followed by a brief question and answer period.
 Slides, articles, and references from these presentations are made available to participants.